openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/ageReference.rst

    :@type: https://openminds.om-i.org/types/AgeReference
    :definition: An age reference point defined by the complete expulsion or extraction of the developing offspring from the gestational parent, marking the end of gestation and the beginning of postnatal development.
    :name: birth
+   :synonym: end of gestation, start of postnatal stage

 `BACK TO TOP <Terminologies: AgeReference library_>`_